 Matt is a performer, teacher and drama specialist practitioner.
 After actor training at Bretton Hall, he became a primary teacher and spent 9 years teaching in Manchester schools, including Medlock Primary in the city centre and Newall Green Primary in Wythenshawe.

-He also develops drama-based learning sessions for museums and galleries, is a Creative Associate with Peoplescape Theatre and is a core member of acclaimed street theatre company Plunge Boom.
+He has developed drama-based learning sessions for numerous museums and galleries, is a Creative Associate with Peoplescape Theatre and is a core member of acclaimed street theatre company Plunge Boom.
 He has also worked with Walk the Plank, National Youth Theatre and M6 Youth Theatre.

 For North West Drama Matt operates as Creative Producer, managing the range of our work, as well as directing The Lowry Children's Shakespeare Festivals, delivering CPD and Speech Bubbles.

 Peter is a drama in education specialist and freelance training provider with twenty years experience.
 Previously, Peter was the Head of Expressive Arts in a large secondary comprehensive school, and was also the drama consultant for Stockport Local Education Authority.